José Oswaldo Calel

-José Oswaldo Calel (born 8 August 1998) is a Guatemalan racewalking athlete.
+José Oswaldo Calel Sis (born 8 August 1998) is a Guatemalan racewalking athlete.
 He represented Guatemala at the 2020 Summer Olympics in the men's 20 kilometres walk.

 Career

 Calel represented Guatemala at the 2019 NACAC U23 Championships in the 10,000 meters walk and won a silver medal.

 He represented Guatemala at the 2020 Summer Olympics in the men's 20 kilometres walk and finished in 30th place.